hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

                 &params1,
             )?;

-    // An odd level issuer delegating to an issuer with even level verkey `delegatee_verkey` resulting in an even level credential let attributes_2: G2Vector = ....;
+    // An odd-level issuer delegating to an issuer with even-level verkey `delegatee_verkey` resulting in an even-level credential let attributes_2: G2Vector = ....;
     let cred_link_2: CredLinkEven = odd_level_issuer
             .delegate(